 Names are not just devices of direct reference affording common, stable ways of thinking and speaking about particulars; and their associated mental names are not merely singular mental representations for long-term use.
 Proper names and their associated mental representations are, additionally, and by their nature, markers of their referents’ significance.
 The thesis marks a departure from a tradition in philosophy of language to regard only the semantic properties of proper names as giving their primary linguistic function and as determining what it is to understand them.
 Jeshion (2009, 373)

 Jeshion talks about the significance of names and reaches the conclusion that we generate a proper name only if an individual or an object is significant for us.
 So, we do not assign a proper name to a billiard ball or to the butterfly that floats over my hand or to a worm.
-We give names only to individuals or things that are significant for us in our emotional life (so I may decide to call my dog ‘Braccobaldo’, but only after I have decided to retain him as my own dog after rescuing from a desolate place very distant from people).
+We give names only to individuals or things that are significant for us in our emotional life (so I may decide to call my dog ‘Braccobaldo’, but only after I have decided to retain him as my own dog after rescuing him from a desolate place very distant from people).
 Not only do we give names to things that are significant for us, but by using proper names, we want to enhance the significance of the referent.

 Jeshion formulates two principles that take care of the significance of names: